 A home purchase can be the most significant investment most of us will ever consider.
 Whether it's a main residence, a seasonal vacation home or one of many rentals, purchasing real property is a detailed transaction that requires multiple parties to make it all happen.

 Most people are familiar with the parties taking part in the transaction.
 The most recognizable entity in the exchange is the real estate agent.
 Next, the lender provides the financial capital required to bankroll the deal.
 And the title company sees to it that all aspects of the sale are completed and that a clear title passes from the seller to the purchaser.

-So, who makes sure the real estate is worth the purchase price?
+So, who's responsible for making sure the value of the property is in line with the purchase price?
 This is where you meet the appraiser.
-We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from 1st Appraisal Source will ensure, you as an interested party, are informed.

 Valuation Using the Income Approach

 A third way of valuing a house is sometimes used when an area has a measurable number of rental properties.
 In this situation, the amount of income the real estate yields is factored in with income produced by comparable properties to give an indicator of the current value.